rhysmeister/mmo/README.md

                                 Should be provided in document format, i.e. '{
                                 command: <value> }'
           --balancing {enable,disable}
-                                Enable or disabled balancing.
+                                Enable or disable balancing.
 Must be supplied with the --collection argument
           --collection COLLECTION
                                 Collection to perform action on.
 Must be supplied in